alexgpitts/OSUGlider2/C/src/v1/readme.md

 ```
 As mentioned in the description of `main`, process expects 3 pointers to 3 memory buffers (x, y, z raw acceleration data).
 As well as the logical length of these input buffers `input_max`. `input_max` is the length of each input buffer, not the combined length of all input buffers. freq is the sampling frequency, for example: 1.5 corresponds to 1.5 Hz.

-`process` performs the following calculations to get the PSD using the welch method
+`process` performs the following calculations to get the PSD
-   1. Load a window of raw acceleration data from input arrays into `Table`
+   1. Load raw acceleration data from input arrays into `Table`
    2. Perform rolling mean on raw acceleration data
    3. Bias (hann) the window of data
    4. Calculate the X,Y,Z FFTs
    5. Calculate the XX, YY, ZZ, XY, XZ, YZ PSDs from the FFTs

-Once all the data is processed, the welch PSD is used by the `WaveCoefficients` function which is called at the end of `process`
+Once all the data is processed, the PSD is used by the `WaveCoefficients` function which is called at the end of `process`

 ## `processdata.h`